AI4WORK-Project/sliding-work-sharing/README.md

 ### Agriculture Scenario

-This example is from the agriculture/horticulture domain:
+This example is from the agriculture domain:

 - imagine workers who are manually harvesting produce and putting it into boxes
 - whenever a box is full of produce, it has to be carried to a central collection point